stardial-astro/star-path-viewer/README.md

 > :bulb: Note that the [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction) effect has been accounted for.

+See [our wiki page](https://github.com/stardial-astro/star-path-viewer/wiki/1.-Guides) for a detailed guide.

 ## Services

 This app relies on the following services: